The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 The acronym GROW stands for:

-Goals refers to the desired outcome or the reason for the coaching engagement.
-Reality refers to what the present situation looks like for the client.
+Goals refer to the desired outcome or the reason for the coaching engagement.
+Reality refers to the client's present situation.
 Options are the possible courses of action available to the client.
-Will refers to the client’s motivation to take action and implement the changes they desire.
+Will refers to the client’s motivation to act and implement the desired changes.

 What are the elements of effective GROW coaching?